 If you enjoy riding in a particular area and want to meet people, being part of a club is the way to go.
 Local riders will show you the best places to ride, and will organize social events for you to join throughout the regular season.
 You will receive a copy of our map when you register, and copies of our newsletters and other member information.
 You can also be satisfied in knowing that part of your membership fee is going toward making our trail system better.

 An annual pass costs $150-year and is required to be a member of DGATV’s club.
-The annual permit entitles you to ride Ontario Federation of ATV Clubs (www.OFATV.org) and Eastern Ontario Trail Alliance (EOTA www.thetrail.ca) trails across Ontario for one complete year (365 days).
+The annual permit entitles you to ride Ontario Federation of ATV Clubs (www.OFATV.org) trails across Ontario for one complete year (365 days).
 The pass takes effect immediately upon purchase so your anniversary date is one year out.
 Some of the funds from the permits are remitted to the local club for trail maintenance so please buy where you ride.
 Family pricing is available.
 You can buy the permits online through the OFATV, by contacting one of DGATV’s Executive members directly, or locally at various suppliers.

 Note that suppliers may not sell passes on Sundays or in the winter season.
 It is advised that you contact the supplier to confirm availability in advance of your trip.

-Annual passes can be purchased locally at Larry’s Small Engines in Orangeville (www.larryssmallengines.ca); M.a.N’s in Primrose (www.mnservices.ca); Snowmobiles Unlimited in Durham (www.snowmobilegreybruce.com); Strictly Recreation in Shelburne (www.strictlyrecreation.com); Blue Sky RV Resort near Shelburne (www.blueskyrvresorts.com); Thomboys in Owen Sound (www.tbpowersports.com); Top of the Rock in Eugenia (www.topotherock.com); Hawthorn Cottages and Camping in Eugenia (www.hawthorncottages.ca); Dairy Daughter Gas Station in Markdale (103 Toronto St. S.) and the general store in Walters Falls.
+Annual passes can be purchased locally at Larry’s Small Engines in Orangeville (www.larryssmallengines.ca); M.a.N’s in Primrose (www.mnservices.ca); Snowmobiles Unlimited in Durham (www.snowmobilegreybruce.com); Strictly Recreation in Shelburne (www.strictlyrecreation.com); Blue Sky RV Resort near Shelburne (www.blueskyrvresorts.com); The Junction Restaurant in Dundalk (facebook page); Highland Grounds (facebook page) in Flesherton; Top of the Rock in Eugenia (www.topotherock.com); Hawthorn Cottages and Camping in Eugenia (www.hawthorncottages.ca); Dairy Daughter Gas Station in Markdale (103 Toronto St. S.) (cash purchases only) and the general store in Walters Falls.

-Day passes ($20) and 3-Day passes ($50 – must be used on consecutive days) can be purchased at club events in addition to the following locations on an ongoing basis: Larry’s Small Engines in Orangeville (www.larryssmallengines.ca); M.a.N’s in Primrose (www.mnservices.ca); Strictly Recreation in Shelburne (www.strictlyrecreation.com); Dairy Daughter Gas Station in Markdale (103 Toronto St. S.) and the general store in Walters Falls.
-As well as at the Key Motel in Chatsworth (www.keymotel.ca) and Thomboys in Owen Sound (www.tbpowersports.com).
+Day passes ($20) and 3-Day passes ($50 – must be used on consecutive days) can be purchased at club events in addition to the following locations on an ongoing basis: Larry’s Small Engines in Orangeville (www.larryssmallengines.ca); M.a.N’s in Primrose (www.mnservices.ca); Strictly Recreation in Shelburne (www.strictlyrecreation.com); The Junction Restaurant in Dundalk (facebook page); Highland Grounds (facebook page) in Flesherton; Dairy Daughter Gas Station in Markdale (103 Toronto St. S.) (cash purchases only); the general store in Walters Falls and the Key Motel in Chatsworth (www.keymotel.ca).
 These passes can only be used on DGATV’s trails during the summer ATV season.

 Maps are available where you buy your permit.
 Additionally, new maps will be sent to you as part of your membership package.
 For DGATV’s online maps click here.